How Much Money Do You Need to Retire?

 5. Don't Worry, Be Happy

 If you're normal, you'll discover you're not saving enough money to sufficiently secure your retirement with your current savings.
-But all you can do is your best and the concern over your future financial security should not be cause for eroding at your current quality of life.
+But all you can do is your best and the concern over your future financial security should not be cause for stress.

-But you don't have to work in a stressful career and probably not something full time.
+But you don't have to work in a stressful career and probably not more than 10-30 hours per week.
 At least 10 years in advance of your expected retirement, start considering lines of work that may not pay much but you enjoy.
 Or if you already like your current job, start planning for semi-retirement, where you work fewer hours.

 By doing something you enjoy, you won't feel like you're working.
 And with the extra time off, you'll be able to slow down and do other things you may have missed previously in life, such as traveling or just taking an afternoon nap.